 Conference we bring this motion as it has become apparent when reading previous motions to Conference particularly from the last Conference in 2017 on the subject of mental health in the work place, there is a growing need for steward training to enable us to effectively signpost our members to the correct services to meet their mental health needs.
 We are calling on Conference to use past examples of best practise which are currently in place.
 The training provided for the learning reps that support them to signpost members who have learning needs is a good model for all unison stewards to have access too but with a mental health focus.
-We recognise that we can not be the experts in everything but being able to support and effectively signpost our members who may be struggling with a mental health now.
+We recognise that we can not be the experts in everything but being able to support and effectively signpost our members who may be struggling with a mental health problem be it long term or situational is key.
+It's important to take action on mental health now.
 The World Health Organisation predicts that depression will be the world's most common illness by 2030 and suggests the global burden of the condition will be greater than for illnesses such as diabetes, heart disease and cancer.